matt-goldman/BlakeDocs/src/Pages/5 Contributing/CreatingSiteTemplates.md

 ### Customizable Theming

-**Note:** Template styling is completely template-dependent.
+Template styling is completely template-dependent.
 Authors can choose Bootstrap, Tailwind, custom CSS, or any approach that fits their design goals.
 Consider Blazor CSS isolation for component-specific styling.

 #### CSS Custom Properties